loglob/grimoire/README.md

 Within the project, every file marked with `%% grimoire include`, followed by a book ID, within the first 10 lines, is included and parsed as above.

 ## `dnd-wiki`
-Processes all spells found on the (dnd wiki)[http://dnd5e.wikidot.com].
+Processes all spells found on the [dnd-wiki](http://http://dnd5e.wikidot.com/).

 ## Configuration
 Configuration is given by multiple json files in these formats: